Top 10 Knights Initiative

 - 3 units of social studies

-- 2 sequential units of the same foreign language
+- 2 sequential units of the same world language

-- 2 elective units, preferably from English, mathematics, natural science, social studies, or foreign language areas
+- 2 elective units, preferably from English, mathematics, natural science, social studies, or world language areas

 Note: Satisfying minimum requirements does not guarantee admission to UCF.